Jean-Luc Mélenchon: Second presidential candidacy (2017)

 After the first round, Mélenchon refused to endorse Macron and told his voters that "no vote should go to the National Front", as he had done in 2002.
 Following constant criticism for this choice, Mélenchon invited members of La France Insoumise to vote on who he will endorse with the choices being "Vote for Emmanuel Macron", "Blank Vote", or "Abstain", with the result being announced on 2 May.
 36.12% submitted a blank vote, 34.83% chose to endorse Macron, and 29.05% abstained.
 His campaign positions included the intent to establish a Sixth Republic and preserve the environment.
-According to the NGOs for the development aid Action Against Hunger, Action santé mondiale, CARE France, and ONE Campaign, Jean-Luc Mélenchon was the candidate in the presidential election who is the most engaged regarding international solidarity.
+According to the NGOs for the development aid Action Against Hunger, Action santé mondiale, CARE France, and ONE Campaign, Mélenchon was the candidate in the presidential election who is the most engaged regarding international solidarity.
 Together with other French intellectuals, he vigorously denounces free trade between France and the United States as an example of global exploitation.

 Member of the National Assembly (2017–2022)

 In June 2017, Mélenchon became a member of the National Assembly for La France Insoumise following his win in the legislative election in the 4th constituency of Bouches-du-Rhône, which covers parts of the centre of Marseille.
 He won 59.9% of the vote in the second round against En Marche! candidate Corrine Versini.
 He defeated sitting member Patrick Mennucci in the first round, a notable member of the Socialist Party in Marseille.
+The collapse of the Socialist Party meant that La France Insoumise had become the de facto opposition to Emmanuel Macron in the National Assembly.

 His election to the National Assembly drew national media attention.
 During the examination of the 2017 Labour Law bill, he was remarked in the National Assembly for his multiple interventions, defending the Labour Code status quo along with fellow La France Insoumise members, arguing that flexibilisation would be harmful to workers.
-He drew attention from the media once more when he came in Parliament with a five euros food shopping bag to denounce a student benefits cut planned by the government.
+He drew attention from the media once more when he came in Parliament with a five-euros food shopping bag to denounce a student benefits cut planned by the government.
 In December 2019, Mélenchon received a suspended prison sentence of three months for rebellion and provocation following an altercation with police officers who had come to serve a warrant at the La France Insoumise headquarters in Paris.